ellipt01/piezomag/README.md

 $ make
 $ make install

 By above, shared (dinamic link) library libpiezomag.so will be installed in your system.
 By default, this library and relevant files, such as include files, are installed under /usr/local.
 To change this, please specify prefix as follows:

 $ ./configure --prefix=hoge

-2. sample program
+## Sample program

 An example program "main/piez" is also contained in this package.
 To run this program, do